ropensci-archive/isdparser/cran-comments.md

 ---

-This version adds a new function for transforming data outputs, adds a new parameter to two functions, and fixes a bug.
+This version fixes a bug and adds some metadata.

 Thanks!
 Scott Chamberlain